mallamsiddiq/scripts/report error decorator/README.md

-# LOGS ERROR FROM A FUCTION IF ENCOUNTERED
+# LOGS ERROR FROM A FUCTION IF ANY ENCOUNTERED

+## a simple script of a function that logs the exception from a decorated function if any encountered